hendrtd/engr-1110/docs/modules/m00/structure.md

 Notice the iterative nature of the items in the *Work & Learn* [swimlane](https://en.wikipedia.org/wiki/Swim_lane).
-Start each module when it opens rather than putting things off, as it will likely take you the full two weeks to complete all the work.
+Start each module when it opens rather than putting things off, as it will likely take you the full time to complete all the work.